Working Groups

 • Paper Discussion with Mathijs de Vaan - De Vaan, Mathijs, and Toby Stuart.
 2022.
 “Gender in the Markets for Expertise.”

-Organizers: Zhuofan Li (lizhuofan@email.arizona.edu(link sends e-mail))
+Organizers: Zhuofan Li (lizhuofan@email.arizona.edu)

-Eunsung Yoon (eunsung@email.arizona.edu(link sends e-mail))
+Eunsung Yoon (eunsung@email.arizona.edu)

-Joseph Galaskiewicz (galaskie@email.arizona.edu(link sends e-mail))
+Joseph Galaskiewicz (galaskie@email.arizona.edu)